dtnaylor/mctls-www/www/documentation.md

 * TOC
 {:toc}

+## Definitions and Notation

+* 	mcTLS uses a pseudorandom function, [constructed as in TLS 1.2](https://tools.ietf.org/html/rfc5246#section-5), to expand secrets into blocks of key material:

+		PRF(secret, label, seed)

+*	In this document, `+` indicates concatenation.

+*	This document introduces the idea of an encryption context.
+We use the terms "context" and "slice" interchangeably.

 ## Handshake Protocol

 The client generates a list of middleboxes to be used through a middlebox discovery